By Alexa Chipman July 29, 2017

 Valley of the Moon Winery has a sophisticated tasting room with ample, easily accessible parking and sumptuous accompanying food boards.
 Choose from a spicy charcuterie of herbal infused vegetables, olives and tempting meat, their locally sourced cheese board or a chocolate flight.
 They are a great place to stop by for a pairing platter and wine-by-the-glass.
 In addition, they offer walking tours, gourmet lunch boxes, and wine education classes.

-Madrone wine is excellent, with local favorites like dry rosé and zinfandel.
+I highly enjoy their wine, with favorites like the dry rosé and different types of zinfandel.
 Their contemporary, friendly interior design is appealing and includes a well appointed gift shop with accessories like Coravin refills, jam and WineSkins to safely transport bottles home.

 2014 Stewart Family Reserve Chardonnay (Russian River Valley)